 There’s no food menu here, which is why it’s possible to bring furry family members inside, but you’ll love the brews here and local stories behind them.
 Ask about Rocky’s Revenge or the Chief Black Hawk Porter.

-This Madison-area brewery loves tail-waggers so much, every fall they host Dogtoberfest, a fundraiser for the Dane County Humane Society.
-Year-round, you’re welcome to hang out with your dog on the patio, but check beforehand to make sure there are no special events scheduled during your visit.
+This Madison-area brewery loves tail-waggers, and they’re invited (you are, too) to hang out on the patio year-round.
+Check beforehand to make sure there are no special events scheduled during your visit.

 There’s no food menu, but Capital makes up for it by offering right around 20 brews at any given time.
 Try the Supper Club, a classic lager honoring one of Wisconsin’s finest food traditions, or Island Wheat, made with grain from Washington Island.

-The brewers at WBC love their dogs so much, there’s a Chocolate Lab porter on the menu inspired by their four-legged friends.
+The brewers at WBC love their dogs, and to prove it, there’s a Chocolate Lab porter on the menu inspired by their four-legged friends.
 Instead of a traditionally bitter black malt, you’ll taste creamy, smooth chocolate and caramel notes with just a bit of bite.

 The sprawling backyard at WBC overlooks a pond and is the perfect spot for you and your dog.
 Kick back in an Adirondack chair shaped like Wisconsin with your best friend at your feet.

-Bringing your dog along on a Wisconsin vacation?
-Check out our top pet-friendly trip ideas!
+Want to bring your dog along on a cabin vacation?
+Check out these 5 pet-friendly cabins.